 Wat Saket temple itself is at the base of the hill and is easily missed.
 There are many Buddha images to be found in the temple complex and in buildings around the base of the mount.
 The Ordination Hall has a large seated Buddha image and some rare murals depicting Buddhist hell which are behind the Buddha image.
-The Ordination Hall is enclosed by a cloister lined with 163 Buddha Images.
+A cloister lined with 163 Buddha images encloses the Ordination Hall.

 Next to the Ordination Hall is the Buddha Images Hall.
-Inside is a large seated Buddha, Phra Attharat Srisucot Thosopol Yanabophit and a large standing image, Phra Ruang.
+The hall contains a large seated Buddha, Phra Attharat Srisucot Thosopol Yanabophit and a large standing image, Phra Ruang.

 In the buildings around the base of the Golden Mountain, there are two lucky Buddha images.
 The “Lucky” Buddha & the “Fortune Buddha”.
 They are both seated, one is meditating while the other is sitting on a lotus base while pointing at mother earth.
 The lotus base brings good luck.
 There are beautiful murals behind the Buddha’s in each building as well as more murals and paintings around the walls.